Lotame/docs/lightning-tag/detailed-reference.md

 ## Platform Setup

-Before implementing the Lotame Lightning Tag on your site, there is setup needed to be completed inside the Lotame Platform as described in the [Pre-Implementation Setup Tasks](lightning-tag/implementation-setup-tasks.md)
+Before implementing the Lotame Lightning Tag on your site, there is setup that needs to be completed inside the Lotame Platform as described in the [Pre-Implementation Setup Tasks](lightning-tag/implementation-setup-tasks.md)

 ## Javascript Setup

-Setup of the Lotame Lightning Tag javascript on your website is minimal in its most basic setup as shown below:
+Setup of the Lotame Lightning Tag javascript on your website involves an input object that gets passed to an initialization function that prepares a window namespace on your page for the javascript tag itself.
+The basic setup looks like the below:

 ```javascript
 <script>